Tuplanolla/contents/README.md

 ## Installation

 Indefinix is written in C and thus works on "any" system.
+Currently the focus is Linux, but any other system should be trivial to support.

 The following examples are from a (freshly installed) Arch Linux.